Inner, Outer, Other

 Inner, Outer, Other is a site-specific installation that transforms the central atrium of the Sparkasse into an otherworldly experience.
 The work uses light, sound, mirror, water and air to disrupt our reading of space and time and to subvert our perception of what is ‘real’.
 The installation acts as a vessel for self-reflection, repose and meditation.
 It invites you to step forward, take time and be fully immersed in the surreal environment.

-Amplified sound frequencies are tuned to disguise the noise of the fans, thus further subverting the sphere’s materiality, movement and presence.
+In addition to the natural amplification of one’s movement on the water’s surface, amplified sound tuned to the resonance of the room further subverts the sphere’s materiality, movement and presence.
 Sound migrates in the room along with one’s physical presence in the space.

 Dimensions: 20m x 18m x 13m